kitten-science/kitten-scientists/packages/documentation/docs/development.md

 1. Run the build script.

     ```shell
-    yarn userscript:preview
+    yarn kitten-scientists:preview
     ```

-    The userscript is placed in the `packages/userscript/output` directory.
+    The userscript is placed in the `packages/kitten-scientists/output` directory.

 ## Type-Checking